On modeling weakly stationary processes: Discussion

 where $(\xi_t)_{t\in \mathbb{Z}}$ is an independent and identically distributed sequence, are widely applied models for stationary time series.
 To obtain central limit theorems for the mean and the autocovariance estimators, conditions on the coefficients $(\phi_j)_{j\in\mathbb{Z}}$ are required.
 A sufficient condition for obtaining central limit theorems is

 together with $\E \xi_t^4 < \infty$ (see Theorem 7.1.2. and Theorem 7.2.1. in \cite{bro-dav}).
 As the sequence $(\xi_t)_{t\in\mathbb{Z}}$ is independent and identically distributed, it follows that the one-dimensional marginals of the process are equal.
-Hence linear processes are covered by our modeling approach.
+Moreover, it is customary to pose assumptions for $(\phi_j)_{j\in\mathbb{Z}}$ giving exponential decay for the covariance.
+Consequently, such linear processes are covered by our modeling approach.
 Moreover, it is easy to see that $\E \xi_t^4 < \infty$ implies $\E z_t^4 < \infty$, and \eqref{eq:coefficient_summability} is strictly stronger than the assumption of absolutely summable autocovariance function.
-Thus our modeling approach is more flexible an requires weaker assumptions.
+Thus our modeling approach is more flexible and requires weaker assumptions.